CoralVentures/coral_flutter/docs/bloc_patterns.md

 The main difference is `BlocBuilder` has an additional input called `buildWhen` so it will only rebuild the UI on a subset of state changes, whereas `context.watch<T>` will rebuild for any state change within the bloc.

 _Note: you may see `context.read<T>` and wonder how it differs from `context.watch<T>`.
 The former does a one-time read and is meant to be used in callbacks or places outside of the widget tree.
-The latter will watch for state changes and rebuild the widget tree and therefore should only be used inside of your build method._
+The latter will watch for state changes and rebuild the widget tree and therefore should only be used inside of your widget's build method._

 ## Where do I put my bloc?

-Blocs usually fall in to one of two categories:
+Blocs usually fall into one of two categories:

 1. The bloc is specific to one page or one flow.
 2. The bloc is used by multiple pages or multiple flows.